-C. What is an 'eligible building'?
+c.
+What is an 'eligible building'?

-a.
-Definition of 'eligible building'

-The 'eligible building' is the building that contains the 'dwelling' or dwellings.
+Identifying whether or not there is an 'eligible building' is a critical first step in applying the 'residential building' definition.
+The eligible building is the building that contains the dwelling or dwellings.
 The whole or part of a building can be an eligible building.